 Part VIII: Exceptional Arrangements

-Paper PBCDs and PBRCs, whose formats are attached as Annex A and B, respectively, or printed ePBCDs and ePBRCs may be used in accordance with paragraph 5(4), if any of the following circumstances apply:
+Paper PBCDs and [PBRCs], whose formats are attached as Annex A and B, respectively, or printed ePBCDs and [ePBRCs] may be used in accordance with paragraph 5(4), if any of the following circumstances apply:

-The landing or caging of PBF by one vessel or one trap at a time is less than [1] metric ton.
+The landing or caging of PBF by one vessel or one trap at a time is less than [1] metric ton, or the PBF is tagged in accordance with Part IV.
 In this case, the logbook or the sales note may be used as a temporary PBCD.
 Such paper PBCDs, printed ePBCDs or temporary PBCDs shall be converted to ePBCDs within a period of [ ] days or prior to the export, whichever is first;

 PBF is caught prior to the full implementation of the ePBCD system as specified in paragraph 5(3);